 American Economies Built Through Slave Labor

 Between 1503 and 1866, Europeans and people living in the Americas brought more than twelve million captured Africans to the Americas.
 European colonial powers relied on the profits from slave labor in their colonies to fund their military campaigns, expand their empires to other continents, and stay competitive as they vied for global trade dominance.
 Profits from slave labor also propped up the economies of the region’s newly independent countries.
 Enslaved people were sent to every part of the region, though three-quarters were sent to Brazil and the Caribbean.
 Enslaved people (including both Africans and indigenous people) performed backbreaking work on plantations that grew sugarcane and other cash crops and in mines that produced precious minerals like gold and silver for export to Europe.
 Their labor was integral to the region’s economies; in the United States, for example, the economic value that slaveholders placed on enslaved people exceeded that of all the country’s railroads and factories at the start of the American Civil War in 1861.

 Americas Abolish Slavery, But Inequalities Persist

 Slavery in the Americas lasted well into the nineteenth century.
 The practice was first ended in Haiti, in 1794.
 Soon thereafter, Simón Bolívar championed abolition while fighting for independence in South America.
-In 1833, the British abolished slavery throughout its empire, and three decades later the United States fought a civil war over the future of slavery; it was ultimately abolished with the passage of the Thirteenth Amendment in 1865.
+In 1833, the British abolished slavery throughout their empire, and three decades later the United States fought a civil war over the future of slavery; it was ultimately abolished with the passage of the Thirteenth Amendment in 1865.
 The last country in the Western hemisphere to abolish slavery, in 1888, was Brazil—the destination of nearly half of all enslaved Africans.
 Emancipation, however, did not mean equality.
 In the United States, discriminatory race-based laws replaced slavery, making it exceedingly difficult for African Americans to vote, buy property, and access equal education or medical care.
 In Brazil, formerly enslaved people were subjected to new systems of exploitative farming practices.
 In both countries, race-based inequality persists to this day; Brazilians and Americans of African descent earn just over half of what their white counterparts make.